bwengals/etc/Lesson03_MvNormals.md

 ## The similarity between covariance and kernel

-I

 In that last section we saw how covariance defined the similarity between two dimensions in random vectors drawn from multivariate normals.

-In the last lesson we talked about how kernels functions calculated the similarity between two points.
+In the last _lesson_ we talked about how kernels functions calculated the similarity between two points.

 *Isn't this kind of the same thing as the covariances bwetween elements in a multivariate normal?*